116 Film - Kodak Color Vision3 200T (1 Roll)

-One Roll - Kodak Vision 200T 65mm perforated color film for your 116 Camera.
+One Roll - Kodak Vision3 200T 65mm perforated color film for your 116 Camera.
 Film is fresh and hand-rolled by Michael Raso

 Tungsten Balanced (use 85 orange color correction filter in daylight)

 Please READ ALL info on this page before purchasing this film.